(Last Updated On: March 24, 2022)

 You Can Write More Than One

 If you feel the need, you can write more than one.
 Although you will need to be careful here since too many can turn into an obsession.
-Almost no one would need to write for than a few.
+You can also write one every few months as your perceptions change!

-This letter can also serve another important purpose for you in the days, weeks, and years to come.
+This letter can also serve another important purpose for you in your recovery in the days, weeks, and years to come.
 This is your own personal time capsule.
 It is a record of how you really felt at a singular moment in time.

 As the months go by and you slowly recover you can look back at this after 6 or 12 or 18 months and see how far you have come from those feelings that you wrote about compared to where you are then.